dennisholt/Energy_Monitor/Documentation/Development_Process/Notes_Dennis.md

     in d1_inverter the time stamp doesn't agree with the local_dt at all

 Output measures:
+  Looking at 9 generator runs between 2023-12-26 and 2024-01-09
-  When generator runs AC into the inverter averages about 5280 watts
+  When generator runs AC into the inverter averages about 4299 watts
-      about 2770. watts goes to the battery about 1030 watts goes to the house load however the battery charging power is the AC out measure while the generator is running So the power to the house is inflated the excess needs to be subtracted -(2770 - 1030) = -1740
+      about 2838. watts goes to the battery about 653 watts goes to the house load however the battery charging power is the AC out measure while the generator is running So the power to the house is part of the generator_in - AC_Out = diff House is about 43.4% of diff

   house_kWhr = (inverter avgWattsOut * inverter interval/1000) - (1740 * GenRunTime ) / (1000 * 60)
   house_kWhr = (inverter avgWattsOut * inverter interval/1000) - GenRunTime minutes / 34.48